 The Solid Tools file is a supplement to the Perspective Tools.
 To use these tools effectively, it will be necessary to download both files.

 Some traced solids were developed shortly after the perspective environment was created.
 Several years later, I got a useful suggestion from Dr. Krongthong Khairiree, an educator and Sketchpad authority from Thailand.
 She told me to use the Perspective Tools with iterated constructions.
 This led to several useful constructions, which I then converted to tools.
 Then later still, I had an extended exchange with Mario Duarte, of Houston.
 This led to the simple group of tools, which are not as versatile, but are much more accessible.
-The Solid Tools file carries all of these.
+With the release of GSP5 in 2009, the new display was incompatible with many of the old tools, so they had to be rewritten.
+In the process, I found a method for creating hollow surfaces with a contrasting interior color.
+The Solid Tools file carries all of the tools listed below.
 I recommend learning them in the order they appear here.

 As with the other objects, the points that define the solids are referenced to the x-y center and the z center.
 After an iterated or traced solid is constructed, a crude projection will appear in the x-y plane.
 This is to help with the alignment of the objects.